scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 <a name="_start"></a>
 ### 1. Initializing the executable

 Since we are sticking to the current WASI standards (which are admittedly still a bit of a moving target), we assume that any `.wasm` executable that is uploaded to Scailable exports a function called `_start()`.
-The `_start()` function is the first function that is called when we initialize an executable.
-It can be used to initialize the task at hand, but in our tutorial it will simple return `c`'s `EXIT_SUCCESS`.
+The `_start()` function is the first function that is called on initialization of an executable.
+The _start() function itself calls `C`'s default `main()` function.
+You can use `main()`to initialize your code.
+But in the current example, it simply returns`EXIT_SUCCESS`, as we will be interacting with the `.wasm` executable through some Scailable specific custom functions.

 > **NOTE:** In the remainder of this tutorial, as we will be using the [WASIENV](https://medium.com/wasmer/wasienv-wasi-development-workflow-for-humans-1811d9a50345) toolchain to compile our `c` code to `.wasm`.
 This toolchain ensures that the `_start()` function is automatically added to the created executable and that the `_start()` function itself automatically calls the `main()` function.